cjolson1/Lagunitas-Quality-Assurance/README.md

 - **Number of Mocks:** Mocking is great.
 Mocking everything is not great.
 Use a rule of thumb where if there’s more than 3 mocks in a test, it should be revisited.
 Either the test is testing too broadly or the function is too large.
 Maybe it doesn’t need to be tested at a unit test level and would suffice as an integration test.
 Either way, it’s something to discuss.
 - **Meets requirements:** Usually as part of the end of a review, look at the requirements of the story, task, or bug which the work was filed against.
 If it doesn’t meet one of the criteria, it’s better to bounce it back before problems arise.

 #### Security

 ##### Fuzz Testing
+Fuzz testing is for detecting problems that can cause the system to crash.
+Examples of these kinds of issues would be buffer overflow, cross-site scripting, denial of service attacks, or SQL injection.
+Fuzz testing is typically employed by hackers to bring a system down with minimal effort.
+Fuzz testing is not effective for discovering threat potential from things such as: spyware, viruses, and Trojans.
+We do not recommend Lagunitas use this form of testing because it is not really applicable.
 <br>

 ## Final Steps

 #### System Tests